DaveSkender/Stock.Indicators/src/_common/ObsoleteV3.md

 - Result classes were changes to `record` class types.
 This will only impact rare cases where result classes are used for base inheritance.

+- Quote class (built-in) was changed to `record` class type.

+- `Date` property was widely renamed to `Timestamp` to avoid conflict with C# reserved name.

 - `IQuote` customization now has to be `IEquatable<T>` type to support streaming operations.
 See [the Guide](/guide) for more information.

 - `BasicData` class was renamed to `BasicResult` for consistency with other return types.